roboticslab-uc3m/developer-manual/asking-questions.md

 Here are some places to look for information before asking a question:
 * Read the manuals!
 You can find a list of all the manuals including this one [HERE](appendix/repository-index.md#manuals-and-faqs)
-* Do a search first on our and among open and closed issues of the repository associated to your project.
+* Do a search among open and closed issues of the repository associated to your project.
 * We still have some information in our [old wiki](http://robots.uc3m.es/)

 ## I cannot find my question answered anywhere, where and how should I ask my question?